comtocode/WebstagramBundle/README.md

 ## Introduction

-This bundle allows you to download instagram RSS feed with webstagram and display element on your twig template.
+This bundle allows you to download instagram RSS feed with webstagram and displaying items on your twig template.

 ## Configuration